 Similar to a car accident, the pedestrian will file an insurance claim, they might be able to recover compensation for injuries, property damage, pain and suffering, and any permanent damages that they sustained from the accident.
 If the accident was fatal the family can recover the damages from the accident.
 The compensation will cover past, present, or future medical bills that you will have for the recovery of the injuries.
 You can also receive compensation for any psychological problems that resulted from the accident.

 An accident is stressful and emotional, and you might not know what to do after an accident.
 If you get into a pedestrian accident this is what you should do:

 - Seek Medical Help if You are Injured: Pedestrian accidents can be quite dangerous, at 23 mph, the pedestrian has a 1 and 10 chance of being killed, as the speed increases the chances of death increases.
 So, if you have been injured call an ambulance.
 Your health is the most important thing.

 - Collect Evidence: If you were not injured and can stay at the scene of the accident, collect evidence yourself.
-Collecting evidence entails taking photos of the accident (photos of the car, street, any relevant road signs, etc.), collecting the other parties name, license, and license plate number.
+Collecting evidence entails taking photos of the accident (photos of the car, street, any relevant road signs, etc.), and collecting the other party’s name, license, and license plate number.